 As I write this, it’s early March, and the wind is howling outside my window.
 We’ve just had several days of subzero weather.
-Caught in the grip of another Polar Vortex, New Year’s Resolutions to live healthy are a distant memory for many of us.
+Caught in the grip of another Polar Vortex, New Year’s Resolutions, to live healthily, are a distant memory for many of us.

 But while the cold weather may thwart our efforts to be healthier, that doesn’t mean you can’t improve the health of your IT organization before spring.
 Here are 6 bad habits that can compromise your IT security.

-#3 Ignoring the humans.
-In 2018, cybersecurity giant Symantec reported that phishing was by far the most used attack vector (71%) followed by watering hole website (24%).
-You can implement the most sophisticated cybersecurity tools available, but if you don’t educate your employees to the dangers of clicking on unknown links, you’re leaving the door wide open.
+In 2018, cybersecurity giant Symantec reported that phishing was by far the most used attack vector (71 percent) followed by a watering hole website (24 percent).
+You can implement the most sophisticated cybersecurity tools available, but if you don’t educate your employees on the dangers of clicking on unknown links, you’re leaving the door wide open.

-#5 Silo thinking.
 We all know that silo-thinking is a problem for the organization as a whole.
 Yet, it is still rampant in many large IT organizations.
 One of the best examples is IT security and disaster recovery.
 The larger the organization, the more likely these two vital areas will be led by different people.
-However, in the most recent Cost of Data Center Outages Report available from the Ponemon Institute, cyber attacks were the second leading cause of unplanned outages (22%).
+However, in the most recent Cost a Data Breach Survey available from the Ponemon Institute, cyberattacks were the second leading cause of unplanned outages (22 percent).
 IT security and Disaster Recovery teams need to collaborate to protect the organization.

-You could be less than twenty-one days from a healthier, stronger IT environment
+You could be less than 21 days from a stronger IT environment

-Experts say it takes about twenty-one days for a new and better behavior to become a habit.
+Need help?
+Give us a call. say it takes about 21 days for a new and better behavior to become a habit.
 You can overcome all of these bad IT habits within that timeframe – sometimes even less.
-Need help?
-Give us a call.
-We’d love to discuss your IT security strategy and help you create a personalized plan for improving your IT security health.
+Our experts would love to discuss your IT security strategy and help you create a personalized plan for improving your IT security health.